Andy4495/skat-scoresheet/README.md

 Tasks to complete before this is ready to be called "Version 1.0.0":

-- Allow Grand Hand bid during Ramsch Round
 - More thorough testing, including running a test as part of the Build action

 ## Future Features

 Not planned for Version 1.0.0, but may be added in a future release:

-- Add hands to an existing game (play longer than originally planned)
-- End Schieberamsch early
 - Allow an option to select whether to play a Ramsch round after a Bock round
 - Saving the game to a file
-- Configuration file with setup parameters (# of players, player names, # of hands)
+- Configuration file with setup parameters (# of players, player names)
+- Improved error handling when input is out of range
+  - Currently defaults to "no" on yes/no input and the min value on integer input
-- Check for declarer taking zero tricks on a non-null contract
+- Check for declarer taking zero tricks on a non-null contract (opponents Schwarz the declarer)
   - This would be an extremely rare occurrence
+- Add hands to an existing game (play longer than originally planned)
+  - This may not be necessary, since the program currently allocates 99 hands which can be ended early
+  - I don't think that I've ever played a game even close to 99 hands

 ## Building the code